bhklab/PredictIO/README.md

 ## System Requirements

 ### Hardware Requirements
-Running the scripts present in this repository only requires a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 2 GB of RAM.
+Running the scripts present in this repository only requires a standard computer with enough RAM to support the operations needed.
+For minimal performance, these analysis will need a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core